 You can read a downloadable version of the article: Directions Program Evaluation Literature Review and Methodology

-The Crisis Residential Center's (CRC) Directions Program Evaluation for the 2006-2008 Financial Grant Years plans to look into the effectiveness of the aforementioned program.
+The Crisis Residential Center’s (CRC) Directions Program Evaluation for the 2006-2008 Financial Grant Years plans to look into the effectiveness of the aforementioned program.
 To do this, the existing literature regarding youth similar to those found at the CRC is examined.
 Previous research has studied at-risk youth and residential centers.
-This study seeks add upon the this data by looking specifically at a short term residential center, and it's programs from multiple perspectives.
+This study seeks to add upon this data by looking specifically at a short term residential center, and it’s programming from multiple perspectives.
 To perform the effectiveness study of the Directions Program both qualitative and quantitative methods are used.

 According to the U.S. Conference of Mayors (2007), as cited by the National Coalition for the Homeless (2008), youth who are not living with their families make up 1% of the total urban homeless population.
-The U.S. Department of Justice's Office of Juvenile Justice and Delinquency Prevention found there were about 1,682,900 youth who ran away or were forced out of their homes (Flores, 2002; Molino, 2007; Hammer, Finkelhor & Sedlak, 2002; National Coalition for the Homeless, 2008).
+The U.S. Department of Justice’s Office of Juvenile Justice and Delinquency Prevention found there was about 1,682,900 youth who ran away or were forced out of their homes (Flores, 2002; Molino, 2007; Hammer, Finkelhor & Sedlak, 2002; National Coalition for the Homeless, 2008).
 Approximately over 1.5 million of these youth have been in danger while they were away from home due to physical or substance abuse.
 Unfortunately, caretakers only reported less than a quarter of these youth to the police or to an agency which helps find missing children.
 These youth were comprised of 50% male and 50% female.
 Most (57%) were White, non-Hispanic (Hammer et. al., 2002).

 Reasons for Runaway and Homeless Youth